Parallel-NetCDF/PnetCDF/doc/README.ADIOS.md

-# Support Read Capability of ADIOS BP files
+# Support Read Capability of BP files

 Starting from version 1.12.0, PnetCDF supports read capability of BP files.
-Note that write capability is not yet supported in PnetCDF.
+This feature is implemented by adding an I/O driver that makes calls to the ADIOS library.
+Note that write capability is not yet supported.

 ## Enable ADIOS support